zahedulhossain/virtualhost/README.md

 Virtualhost Manage Script
 ===========

-Bash Script to allow create or delete apache/nginx virtual hosts on Ubuntu on a quick way.
+Bash Script to create or delete apache/nginx virtual hosts for Laravel app on Arch Linux.

 ## Installation ##